Badminton Asia Junior Championships

 The Badminton Asia Junior Championships is a tournament organized by the Badminton Asia governing body to crown the best junior badminton players (under-19) in Asia.

-Championships (U19)
+Championships (U–19)

+Location of the Asia Junior Championships (U–19)

-The table below gives an overview of all host cities and countries of the Asia Championships (2003 and 2020 not held).
+The table below gives an overview of all host cities and countries of the Asia Junior Championships.
+The most recent games were held in Surakarta in 2025.
+The number in parentheses following the city/country denotes how many times that city/country has hosted the championships.